Our House

 OSU Ext.
 Entomologist (ret.)

-House dust mites are tiny (~1/50"), nearly colorless mites that feed on the organic debris, mostly dust, in our homes.
-Nearly all homes have some mites but obviously those homes with more dust are likely to have more dust mites.
-Dust mites live in the fabrics and textiles that trap dust such as carpets, mattresses, bedding, curtains, and so forth.
-These tiny mites would go unnoticed except for the fact that they can cause moderate to severe allergy in some people.
+House dust mites are tiny (~1/50"), nearly colorless mites that feed on organic debris (dust) in our homes.
+Nearly all homes have some mites but those with more dust are likely to have more dust mite activity.
+Dust mites live in fabrics and textiles that trap dust such as carpets, mattresses, bedding, curtains, and so forth.
+These tiny mites would go completely unnoticed except for the fact that they can cause moderate to severe allergy in some people.

-As homes are sealed tighter and tighter against the elements in order to conserve energy, house dust mites (Dermatophagoides spp.) become more of a problem.
-This page will help you get rid of, or at least more effectively deal with, these mites and the allergens they produce.
+As homes are sealed tighter and tighter against the elements in order to conserve energy, house dust mites (Dermatophagoides spp., and a few others) become more of a problem.
+This page will help you get rid of these mites and the allergens they produce.

 House dust is a mixture of ash, cloth fibers, hair, plant pollen, human and animal skin (dander), soil particles, and fungal spores.
 In many households, human skin flakes, alone, make up much of this debris.
 House dust mites use this debris as food.
 These tiny mites feed directly on the organic parts of house dust.

-What goes into the dust mite as a flake of skin comes out the other end as an allergen, capable of stuffing up your nose (rhinitis) or even causing a life-threatening asthma attack.
+What goes into the dust mite as a flake of skin comes out the other end as waste that contains an allergen, a compound that is capable of stuffing up your nose (rhinitis) or even causing a life-threatening asthma attack.
 House dust mites are not the only source of allergens in our indoor environment but they may be one of the most important.

 Dust mite allergy can be managed by a combination of: